Miguel-Frazao/simple-self-connecting-reverse-shell/README.md

 Usage:
 1. Just start the client.py program to see it trying to connect with the hacker.
 2. Start the server in another terminal and gain control of client machine

+Of course, in the real world scripts like this will never print anything...